olohmann/azure-hands-on-labs/labs/04_containers_on_azure/containers_on_azure_3_java.md

     This creates an empty file with the name 'Dockerfile' and opens the nano text editor to edit the file.
 Copy and paste the following text into the text editor:

     ```Dockerfile
-    FROM tomcat:alpine
+    FROM tomcat
     WORKDIR /usr/local/tomcat/webapps
     COPY myapp/target/myapp.war .
     RUN mv myapp.war ROOT.war
     RUN rm -rf ROOT
     CMD ["catalina.sh", "run"]
     ```
     This Dockerfile tells docker how to put our app into a container image.
 In the first line it defines the base image to be used with the `FROM` keyword.
-Our image will just be a thin additional layer on top of that base image, thus this base image needs to contain everything we need to run our app, in this case that is the ASP.NET Core runtime.
+Our image will just be a thin additional layer on top of that base image, thus this base image needs to contain everything we need to run our app, in this case that is "tomcat a Java runtime and the tomcat server software in a default configuration.

     The `WORKDIR` instruction in the second line defines the working directory for subsequent instructions and - if this is the last `WORKDIR` in the Dockerfile - for the running container.
 In case the given directory does not yet exist in the file system of the base image, the directory is created by docker.

     The `COPY` instruction then copies our application package from the so called build context (more on this in the next steps) into the container image.
 In this case we use `package` (a path in the build context) on the left side as source and . (a path within the container image starting at the working directory) on the right side as target, which means that we want to copy everything in the *package* folder right into our working directory.

+    With the two `RUN` instructions we set up our web app as the start application for tomcat.
+Tomcat extracts all .war it finds in its app base directory

-    The `ENTRYPOINT` finally defines what will happen at start time of the container.
+    The `CMD` finally defines what will happen at start time of the container.
 In this case, we want to start the `catalina.sh` script, which belongs to the tomcat base image configuration.
 The entrypoint can be any executable with any arguments.
 The process that is started through the entrypoint defines the lifecycle of the container - the container will stay alive as long as this entry process is alive.

     The [Docker documentation](https://docs.docker.com/) has more information on [Dockerfile instructions](https://docs.docker.com/engine/reference/builder/) and [best practices](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/).